joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 ```

-As we can see, the argument `-cmd` exists in strings output, but not in the -h(elp) menu within the program.
+As we can see, the argument `-cmd` exists in `strings` output, but not in the -h(elp) menu within `genie`.
+Looks like a hidden argument.
 Let's give it a try:
 ```bash
 nitish@djinn:~$ sudo -u sam /usr/bin/genie -cmd id my man!!